 - You invest at least AED 10 million in the public sector (UAE Investor Visa – see below)

-- You are a person with a specialized talent, such as a doctor, scientist, inventor, specialist, or of special talent in the field of culture and art.
-However, there are additional conditions which follow this type of visa (see them below)
+- You are a person with a specialized talent, such as a doctor, scientist, inventor, specialist, or of special talent in the field of culture and art; medical doctors, as well as engineers of computer programming, electronics, electrical and biotechnology.

 5-year UAE long-term residence visa